molnarszilard/deep_segmentation_vineyards_navigation/README.md

+This is based on https://github.com/MrD1360/deep_segmentation_vineyards_navigation THe notebook is split into py fiels, which are more convenient for our usecase.
+Also some modifications were done, to use it with tensorflow 2.10.0.

 # Semantic Segmentation Controller for Vineyards
 A control system that exploits semantic segmentation properties to properly drive the mobile platform along vineyard rows.